MonkeyProof-Solutions-BV/Simulink-Utils/README.md

 The Simulink Utils App provides a number of utility tools that enhance the Simulink experience.
 It is intended to

-* add shotcut keys to frequently used features,
+* add shortcut keys to frequently used features,
 * automate repetitive, generic or labor intensive tasks,
 * add features that are not available in default Simulink